astropy/astropy/docs/table/operations.rst

 It seems the magnitude values were successfully averaged, but what about the WARNING?
 Since the ``obs_date`` column is a string-type array, the `numpy.mean` function failed and raised an exception.
-Any time this happens then `~astropy.table.table.GroupedTable.aggregate` will issue a warning and then drop that column from the output result.
+Any time this happens then ``~astropy.table.groups.TableGroups.aggregate` will issue a warning and then drop that column from the output result.
 Note that the ``name`` column is one of the ``keys`` used to determine the grouping so